-The History concentration in the Associate in Arts program prepares students who wish to take courses to transfer into a four-year college or university in majors such as History, Education, Journalism, Pre-Law, or others that require more intensive course work in the humanities and/or social sciences than in mathematics and science.
+The History Concentration in the Associate in Arts program prepares students to transfer to a four-year college or university in majors such as History, Education, Journalism, Pre-Law, or others that require more intensive course work in the humanities and/or social sciences.
 Studying the past can offer students the research, communication, and analytical skills needed for a career in law, government, research, or teaching.
 Whether in the classroom or the courtroom, a degree in history gives students the critical thinking skills and cultural awareness required to excel in a professional career.
+All courses are offered on campus.
+Many are also offered asynchronously online; some are also offered in virtual (synchronously online) or hybrid modes.

-CONCENTRATION: HISTORY (63 CREDIT HOURS)
+CONCENTRATION: HISTORY (60 CREDIT HOURS)

-Credit Hours

-ENG 101 English Composition I (O,H, V) 3.0

-ENG 102 English Composition II (O, H) 3.0

-SPC 205 Public Speaking (O, H) 3.0

-Subtotal 9.0

-2. HUMANITIES/FINE ARTS/SOCIAL AND BEHAVIORAL SCIENCES (12 CREDIT HOURS)

-Credit Hours

-ART 101 Arts History and Appreciation (O)

-OR

-MUS 105 OR Music Appreciation (O)

-THE 101 Introduction to Theatre (O) 3.0

-GEO 102 OR World Geography

-GEO 101 Introduction to Geography 3.0

-HIS 101 OR Western Civilization to 1689 (O)

-HIS 102 OR Western Civilization Post 1689 (O)

-HIS 104 OR World History I (O)

-HIS 105 World History II (O) 3.0

-PSY 201 General Psychology (O) 3.0

-Subtotal 12.0

-Credit Hours
+1. COMMUNICATIONS (9 CREDIT HOURS) CREDIT HOURS ENG 101 English Composition I 3.0 ENG 102 English Composition II 3.0 SPC 205 Public Speaking 3.0 Subtotal 9.0 2.
+HUMANITIES/FINE ART CREDIT HOURS) S/SOCIAL AND BEHAVIORAL SCIENCES (12 CREDIT HOURS ART 101 or alternate ART 101 Art History and Appreciation OR MUS 105 Music Appreciation OR THE 101 Introduction to Theatre 3.0 GEO 101 or GEO 102 GEO 101 Introduction to Geography OR GEO 102 World Geography 3.0 HIS 101 or alternate HIS 101 Western Civilization to 1689 OR HIS 102 Western Civilization Post-1689 OR HIS 104 World History I OR HIS 105 World History II OR 3.0 PSY 201 General Psychology 3.0 Subtotal 12.0 3.
+ANALYTICAL REASONII NG/SCIENCE (7 CREDIT HOURS) CREDIT HOURS

+3. ANALYTICAL REASONING/SCIENCE (7 CREDIT HOURS) CREDIT HOURS

-MAT 120 Probability and Statistics (O) 3.0
+MAT 120 Probability and Statistics 3.0

-BIO 205 Ecology /BIO 206 Ecology Lab (O) 4.0
+BIO 205/206 Ecology and Ecology Lab 4.0

 Subtotal 7.0

-Total General Education Credits: 28.0

-Credit Hours

-HIS 201 American History: Discovery to 1877 (O)

-OR

-HIS 202 American History: 1877 to Present (O) 3.0

-HIS 106 Introduction to African History

-OR

-HIS 107 Introduction to the Middle East

-OR

-HIS 108 Introduction to East Asian Civilization

-OR

-HIS 109 Introduction to Latin American Civilization 3.0

-HIS 113 Native American History

-OR

-HIS 130 African-American History to 1877

-OR

-HIS 131 African-American History 1877 to Present 3.0

-HIS 230 The American Civil War 3.0

-HIS 235 American Military History 3.0

-Total Humanities Credits: 15.0

-Credit Hours
+ASSOCIATE IN ARTS ELECTIVES (15 CREDIT HOURS) CREDIT HOURS HIS 201 HIS 201 American History: Discovery to 1877 OR HIS 202 American History: 1877 to Present 3.0 HIS 106 or alternate HIS 106 Introduction to African History OR HIS 107 Introduction to the Middle East OR HIS 108 Introduction to East Asian Civilization OR HIS 109 Introduction to Latin American Civilization 3.0 HIS 113 or alternate HIS 113 Native American History OR HIS 130 African-American History to 1877 OR HIS 131 African-American History 1877 to Present 3.0 HIS 230 or alternate HIS 230 The American Civil War OR HIS 220 American Studies I Or HIS 221 American Studies II 3.0 HIS 235 or alternate HIS 235 American Military History OR HIS 220 American Studies I OR HIS 221 American Studies II 3.0 Subtotal 15.0

-COL 105 Freshman Seminar 3.0
+COLLEGE-WIDE ELECTIVES (17 CREDIT HOURS) CREDIT HOURS COL 105 Freshman Seminar 3.0

-SPA 101 Elementary Spanish I OR

-FRE 101 Elementary French I 4.0

-SPA 102 Elementary Spanish II OR

-FRE 102 Elementary French II 4.0

-ANT 202 Cultural Anthropology (O) 3.0

-PSC 201 American Government (O) 3.0

-PHI 115 Contemporary Moral Ethics (O) (If needed) 3.0

-20.0

-Total College-Wide Elective Credits: 20.0
+COLLEGE-WIDE ELECTIVES (17 CREDIT HOURS) CREDIT HOURS SPA 101 Elementary Spanish I OR FRE 101 Elementary French I OR SPA 101 or FRE 101 For students who place out of foreign language 101 courses: GEO 205 Physical Geography 4.0 SPA 102 or FRE 102 SPA 102 Elementary Spanish II OR FRE 102 Elementary French II 4.0 ANT 202 Cultural Anthropology 3.0 PSC 201 American Government OR 2.0 PSC 201 or ECO 201 ECO 201 Economics Concepts 3.0